Iranian Revolution: 1970–1977

-All Iranians were required to join and pay dues to a new political party, the Ḥezb-e Rastakhiz party—all other parties were banned.
+All Iranians were required to join and pay dues to a new political party, the Rastakhiz Party —all other parties were banned.
 That party's attempt to fight inflation with populist "anti-profiteering" campaigns—fining and jailing merchants for high prices – angered and politicized merchants while fueling black markets.

 In 1977 the Shah responded to the "polite reminder" of the importance of political rights by the new American president, Jimmy Carter, by granting amnesty to some prisoners and allowing the Red Cross to visit prisons.
 Through 1977 liberal opposition formed organizations and issued open letters denouncing the government.
 Against this background a first crucial manifestation of public expression of social discontent and political protest against the regime took place in October 1977, when the German-Iranian Cultural Association in Tehran hosted a series of literature reading sessions, organized by the newly revived Iranian Writers Association and the German Goethe-Institute.
 In these "Ten Nights" (Dah Shab) 57 of Iran's most prominent poets and writers read their works to thousands of listeners.
 They demanded the end of censorship and claimed the freedom of expression.

 Also in 1977, the popular and influential modernist Islamist theorist Ali Shariati died under mysterious circumstances.
 This both angered his followers, who considered him a martyr at the hands of SAVAK, and removed a potential revolutionary rival to Khomeini.
 Finally, in October Khomeini's son Mostafa died of an alleged heart attack, and his death was also blamed on SAVAK.
 A subsequent memorial service for Mostafa in Tehran put Khomeini back in the spotlight.

 Outbreak

 By 1977, the Shah's policy of political liberalization was underway.
 Secular opponents of the Shah began to meet in secret to denounce the government.
 Led by the leftist intellectual Saeed Soltanpour, the Iranian Writers Association met at the Goethe Institute in Tehran to read anti-government poetry.
 Ali Shariati's death in the United Kingdom shortly after led to another public demonstration, with the opposition accusing the Shah of murdering him.

 The chain of events began with the death of Mostafa Khomeini, chief aide and eldest son of Ruhollah Khomeini.
 He mysteriously died at midnight on 23 October 1977 in Najaf, Iraq.
-SAVAK and the Iraqi government declared heart attack as the cause of death, though many believed his death was attributed to SAVAK.
+SAVAK and the Iraqi government declared heart attack as the cause of death, though many attributed his death to SAVAK.
 Khomeini remained silent after the incident, while in Iran with the spread of the news came a wave of protest and mourning ceremonies in several cities.
 The mourning of Mostafa was given a political cast by Khomeini's political credentials, their enduring opposition to the monarchy and their exile.
 This dimension of the ceremonies went beyond the religious credentials of the family.